khalidrahmani/jaderp/doc/rpc.rst

     .. js:attribute:: openerp.web.Model.name

-        name of the OpenERP model this object is bound to
+        name of the Jad model this object is bound to

     .. js:function:: openerp.web.Model.call(method[, args][, kwargs])